-MRFM 905 Practicum in Marriage and Family Therapy 1 credit per semester
+MRFM 905 Practicum in Marriage and Family Therapy 3 credits per semester

-This Field Supervision course is offered in three consecutive semesters, Spring, Summer and Fall in which students accrue a minimum of 300 supervised hours of direct service to clients in an approved clinical setting.
+This Field Supervision course is offered in three consecutive semesters, Spring, Summer and Fall.
+Students may repeate this course for credit.
+Each semester students accrue a minimum of 100 supervised hours of direct service to clients in an approved clinical setting.
 The course covers topics of: professional roles and functions in clinical settings, ethical decision making, strategies for providing marriage and family therapy with diverse populations.
 The course also examines issues of pedagogy for the Marriage and Family practitioner.
 This course is pass/no credit.

 Successful completion of comprehensive examinations is necessary for progression to Ph.D. candidacy in the program and D.A. candidacy in the program.
 Comprehensive Examinations are conducted following completion of course work in both programs, usually in the October residency period.
 Students may not delay their Comprehensive Examinations without permission of the director.
 If a student has extreme or extenuating circumstances, they may appeal to the director for a delay, not less than one month prior to the scheduled Examinations.